w3f/polkadot-wiki/docs/learn-crosschain.md

 Cross-chain transactions are resolved using a simple queuing mechanism based around a Merkle tree to ensure fidelity.
 It is the task of the Relay Chain validators to move transactions on the output queue of one parachain into the input queue of the destination parachain.
+However, only the associated metadata is stored as a hash in the Relay Chain storage.

-The input and output queue are sometimes referred to in the codebase as "ingress" and "egress" messages.
+The input and output queue are sometimes referred to in the codebase and associated documentation as "ingress" and "egress" messages respectively.

 ## Overview

+XCMP is currently under development and the details are subject to change.
+However, the overall architecture and design decisions are as follows:

 - Cross-chain messages will _not_ go on to the Relay Chain.
 - Cross-chain messages will be constrained to a maximum size in bytes.